pwilmart/PXD017823_Real-Time-Search/README.md

 ![Reg_filtered_scans](images/Reg_filtered_scans.png)

 With the regular SPS MS3 method, we have essentially an equal number of MS3 scans as MS2 scans for each first dimension fraction.
 There are very few MS3 scans without reporter ion signals.
-A little more detective work may be needed to understand the trends in the RTS data.
-Data without protein close-out would be helpful.

 ![RTS_filtered_scans](images/RTS_filtered_scans.png)

 The RTS data is quite different.
 The steady decline in non-empty PSM count is likely a result of the protein close-out feature.
 As the instrument acquires fewer MS3 scans, there is an increase in the number of MS2 scans.
 The MS2 scan counts were flatter for the regular SPS MS3 method.
+A little more detective work may be needed to understand the trends in the RTS data.
+Data without protein close-out would be helpful.

 ---

 ## Individual Proteins (two of them)

 Figure 4F shows two proteins where the acquisition mode resulted in different quantitative measurements.
 There are some data differences between the Schweppe et al. publication and my pipeline.
 The quantitative data I extract for the reporter ions are the peak heights.
-Peak heights are often a good proxy for peak areas (if peaks have the same shapes) and are commonly used for quantitative mass spectrometry measurements.
-The Gygi lab (and Proteome Discoverer) favor signal to noise ratios.
+Peak heights are often good proxies for peak areas (if peaks have the same shapes) and are commonly used for quantitative mass spectrometry measurements.
+The Gygi lab (and Proteome Discoverer) favor signal-to-noise ratios.
 These are signal quality metrics and not quantitative measures.
 S/N ratios do not have any units.
 They are compressed in range because of the division.
 If you have a measurement with noise and you have a noise estimate, the thing to do is to **subtract** the noise from the signal.
 This is actually already done on the data that is logged by Orbitrap instruments.
 FDR filtering differs a little between any pipelines.
 Protein inference and what peptides are considered usable for quantitative roll up is not well detailed in the publication, but that also differs by pipeline (probably more than for PSM FDR filtering).

 That said, what did my analysis have for the expression of these two proteins?